15th National Assembly of Vietnam

-The 15th National Assembly of Vietnam (Quốc hội Việt Nam khóa XV; less formally the 15th National Assembly - Quốc hội khóa XV) is a parliamentary cycle that commenced in July 2021 following the legislative elections on 23 May 2021.
-The National Assembly has 499 members, formally confirmed at the 8th meeting of the National Election Council on 12 July 2021.
+The 15th National Assembly of Vietnam (Quốc hội Việt Nam khóa XV; less formally the 15th National Assembly - Quốc hội khóa XV) was the parliamentary cycle that commenced in July 2021 following the legislative elections on 23 May 2021.
+The National Assembly had 499 members, formally confirmed at the 8th meeting of the National Election Council on 12 July 2021, and was mechanically dismissed by 6 April 2026, following the first session of the succeeding 16th National Assembly of Vietnam.

 The 15th National Assembly first convened on 20 July 2021 to re-elect Vương Đình Huệ as its Chairman, Nguyễn Xuân Phúc as President of Vietnam and Phạm Minh Chính as Prime Minister of Vietnam.
+In 2025, the Assembly had agreed to organize the 2026 Vietnamese legislative election sooner than usual, which also means that the incumbent National Assembly would be disbanded by early April 2026 (instead of July).

 Election

 Legislative elections were held on 23 May 2021 to elect members of the National Assembly and deputies of provincial, district and communical councils.
 About 69,243,604 people went to vote in 63 provinces and municipalities throughout the country.
 There were 868 candidates contested in 184 multi-member constituencies nationwide, with a maximum of 500 candidates elected.

 On 10 June 2021, the National Election Council refused to affirm the membership of Trần Văn Nam, CPV Secretary of Bình Dương Province following investigations in his corruption.
 His seat in Bình Dương Province was removed.

 At the end 499 candidates were announced elected.
 The Communist party won 485 seats with the rest going to independent candidates.